Minnesota State University Moorhead

 - A composite ACT score of 21 or higher OR a composite ACT score of 17-21 (inclusive) and either:

 - A high school class rank at the 50th percentile or higher, or

 - A high school cumulative GPA of 3.0 or higher

 Completion of 24 semester or 36 quarter credits at a regionally accredited college or university and a cumulative 2.0 GPA are required for automatic admission.
 Transfer students with fewer than 24 semester or 36 quarter credits must meet the freshmen admission requirements for automatic admission.

 Students who do not meet the requirements for automatic admission will still be considered for admission under our individual review process.
 Under individual review, a student’s application is evaluated based on the strength of the student’s high school academic record.
-Additional information may be requested before an
+Additional information may be requested before an admissions decision is rendered.

 What courses do I need to take in high school?

 You should have completed these courses in high school:

 - Four years of English, including composition, literature and speech